hashicorp/microsoft-oss-conference/README.md

 - [x] Add Vault.
 - [x] Add Vault login for k8s.
 - [x] Provision dynamic credentials for Postgres via Consul Template.
+- [ ] Add a configmap for gophersearch `DATABASE_URL` (use environment variable in the kubernetes deployment configuration).